 Cider Perry Pre-Filters

-Given that a cider pre-filter is typically installed in-line directly upstream of the final filters and filling machine, it must be able to withstand the same sanitization and cleaning regimes as the final filter and possibly those of the filler itself.
+Given that a cider pre-filter is typically installed in-line directly upstream of the final filters and filling machine, it must withstand the same sanitization and cleaning regimes as the final filter and possibly those of the filler itself.